-Part of the Harvey-Alan story came into being when I left a used book store with Primo Levi’s Auschwitz memoir and a Basque-English dictionary.
 Most likely the Basque people are the remnants of Neanderthals, who were, like the several kinds of Denisovians (other early humans) not at all crude or dumb but probably in some ways more spiritually adept.
 They were hunter-gatherers and were adapted to handle cold weather and less light.
 Red hair, longer ring fingers, flexibility with handedness and sexuality are all features, it seems, along with many so-called conditions like ADHD, Autism, Bipolar.
-Don’t let those Cro-Magnon farmers get us down with their patriarchal rising and falling agricultural gods!
+Don’t let those Cro-Magnon farmers get you humans down with their patriarchal rising and falling agricultural gods!

 For a professional linguist, Basque is up there with being one of most difficult languages to learn.
 Not related to anything else, it has its own way of doing things grammatically including infixes and the use of the ergative.